Wondering which shot to get, when, and why? Find answers to those questions and more.

 I heard there were concerns about the Johnson & Johnson COVID-19 vaccine.
 What are they?

-In Guillain-Barré, the immune system attacks nerve calls, causing muscle weakness or sometimes paralysis.
+In Guillain-Barré, the immune system attacks nerve cells, causing muscle weakness or sometimes paralysis.
 Other symptoms include difficulty with eye muscles and vision; trouble swallowing, speaking or chewing; "pins and needles" sensation in the hands and feet; and coordination problems.

 The other condition, thrombosis-thrombocytopenia syndrome (TTS), is linked to about four cases per every million doses given of the J&J vaccine.
 TTS is a potentially deadly disorder that involves clotting, or thrombosis, in the cerebral venous sinuses (where it can prevent blood from draining out of the brain and cause a stroke), or in other sites including the large blood vessels of the abdomen and veins in the legs.
 This clotting is counterintuitively combined with thrombocytopenia, or low levels of blood platelets, which help blood clot.

 People who get the J&J vaccine should seek medical care right away if they have any of these symptoms afterward:

 - Shortness of breath